10 Ways to Blow a Death Penalty Case

 She wasn't the first to draw this connection.
 In 1994, the legendary lawyer and death penalty opponent Stephen Bright, president of the Southern Center for Human Rights, wrote a seminal essay for the Yale Law Journal titled "Counsel for the Poor: The Death Sentence Not for the Worst Crime But for the Worst Lawyer."

 Very little has changed in the intervening 20 years.
 In 1997, for instance, a Georgia jury imposed a death sentence on Robert Wayne Holsey.
-(See "This Man is About to Die Because an Alcoholic Lawyer Botched His Case.")
+(See "This Man's Alcoholic Lawyer Botched His Case.
+Georgia Executed Him Anyway.")
 In short, Andy Prince, Holsey's lead attorney, was a problem drunk, in and out of hospitals, who drank a quart of vodka a night during the trial.
 He was facing assault charges following a racist outburst, and would later be disbarred and sentenced to prison for stealing from a client.
 His client now stands at the precipice of execution.
 As outrageous as this sounds, it is hardly uncommon.
 Capital jurisprudence is replete with examples of lawyers who were drunk or sleeping during trials, who demeaned their clients in front of the jury, who missed key deadlines or used a "one brief fits all" appeals format.
 Yet the quality of capital representation can literally be the difference between life and death.
 Here are 10 cases highlighting things a good death penalty attorney should never do—and situations that would be funny were they not so deadly serious.

 1. Bring Up an Eye for an Eye During sentencing